 Absence Policy: The Knox County Juvenile Court handed down a decision several years ago affecting all Knox County Schools' parents and students.
 The order states that parents will be held directly responsible for unexcused absences of their children.
-When a student is absent, a parent must send a note or doctor's statement within FIVE days to the child's teacher in order to have the absence excused.
+When a student is absent, a parent must send the original note or doctor's statement within FIVE days to the child's teacher in order to have the absence excused (It is no longer acceptable to send a picture of the note by way of parent square, email or DOJO).
 If, after five days, the teacher has not received a note from the parent explaining the absence, that absence will remain an unexcused absence.
 Be aware that even if a parent calls the office to explain an absence, a written note is still required to excuse the absence.
 A phone call without a note will result in an unexcused absence.
 A student may be absent due to illness no more than 10 days per school year before a medical statement is required.